JirosWorld/spacex-api/README.md

  * plug-in: React-router-dom for pagerouting

 ## Not used...
-* Typescript (in the early stages of learning this...)
+* Typescript (I am still in the early stages of learning this...)
-* testing/Jest (have not written front-end tests yet)
+* testing/Jest (have not written many front-end tests yet)

 ~ _Jiro 2022_